 - Goes into effect immediately upon disability

 - Ensures your wishes are precisely followed

-Although anyone can be chosen, a spouse, a close friend, or a loved one is often designated to make decisions as your power of attorney Georgia.
+Although anyone can be chosen, a spouse, a close friend, or a loved one is often designated to make decisions as your power of attorney.

-A representative with a financial power of attorney Georgia is only authorized to handle the monetary tasks specified on the POA.
-Therefore, if a particular responsibility is not listed on a power of attorney Georgia, the agent is not allowed to make decisions regarding it.
+A representative with a financial power of attorney is only authorized to handle the monetary tasks specified on the POA.
+Therefore, if a particular responsibility is not listed on a POA, the agent is not allowed to make decisions regarding it.